Dharma Merchant Services Review

 If I had to come up with a qualm myself, it would be the expense of gateway setup and gateway monthly fees.
 While I think that Dharma charges completely fair rates for these services (they charge exactly the recommended amount for an Authorize.Net gateway), you can find much less expensive options elsewhere.
 For instance, CDGcommerce (5 stars) offers a free Quantum gateway with no setup fees and no monthly fees.

-So that’s something to consider if you’re an ecommerce business on a very tight budget, but it in no way sways my overall opinion of DMS.
+So that’s something to consider if you’re an e-commerce business on a very tight budget, but it in no way sways my overall opinion of DMS.
 You should also note that not all virtual merchant will require a gateway.

 Positive Reviews and Testimonials: